jack-crawford/ProgLangProjectTwo/README.md

-# ProgLangProjectTwo
+# Programming Languages Project Two: Python Boogaloo
-Family Tree in Python
+Family Tree Analysis in Python

 ## What the hell is this?
 This is a project for CSC 1800, Organization of Programming Languages.